-The History of the Hearth: From Ancient Rituals to Modern Design
+What is a Hearth?
+Unveiling Its History from Ancient Rituals to Modern Design

-Before we dive right into the history of a fireplace hearth, it is useful to know the definition of a hearth and why we need one – so here goes.
+Before we dive into the history of a fireplace hearth, it is useful to know the answer to the question what is a hearth? and why do we need one – so here goes.
+What is a hearth?
 A fireplace hearth is the floor within a fireplace that the coal basket, log burner, or modern gas fire sits on.
 A hearth is made from fireproof or non-combustible materials, such as stone, brick (masonry) or concrete.

 The hearth usually extends from the interior of the fireplace, called the corbel, back plate, or hearthstone and is usually enclosed by a low wall or stone partition behind a hearth.
 The extension protrudes into the room to protect the immediate area around the fireplace, earning this area the unimaginative name of – the hearth extension.